jlb2637/IDOLHELL_Gamepad/README.md

 The goal of this project was to be able to use arcade style joystick and buttons to play games on Steam, specifically IDOL HELL.
 A game created by some of my friends!
 Check it out here: https://store.steampowered.com/app/2067470/Idol_Hell/

-optional parts
-(optional based on mcu and code) 10k Ohm Resistors on each digital I/O pin used 22AWG wire
-(optional) Any protoboard/strip board you would like access to a 3d printer

 ### Main Parts List

 |Part|Cost Estimate|Link to part|